 Entrepreneurship Research Series workshops have been canceled for the future due to health and safety concerns of COVID-19.
 We will update this page when we are able to plan new events again.

 Contact us!
-Email your questions about intellectual property to Jessica Torres.
+Email your questions about intellectual property to Jessica Pierpoint.
 Email Meghann Kuhlmann if you have questions about doing business research.
 Our contact information is on the left.

 Please see tabbed pages on the left for more resources by topic.